-Story and Photos Linda Kissam
+Story by Linda Kissam

 There was a time when Bellingham area was booming, then a time when prosperity was only a faint memory.
 But a quick trip to Bellingham just a few short weeks ago tells me, its back bigger and better than ever.
 Whoever is responsible for the thoughtful mix of college town and foodie mecca should get an award.
 There’s enough to see and do for even the most demanding of food and wine diva’s – me included.